 Even if you try to keep the property after your bankruptcy through a loan modification, you'll know that if you don't succeed, you can walk away without owing anything.

 In Chapter 13 bankruptcy, you make payments to your creditors over a period of three to five years.
-In return, you may keep your property.

 Below are some situations where you might want the foreclosure sale to go through, and then file for bankruptcy.

 What is a deficiency?
-A deficiency is the difference between how much you owe at the time your home is sold at foreclosure, and its fair market value.
+A deficiency is the difference between how much you owe at the time your home is sold at foreclosure and its fair market value.
 For example, if you owe $350,000 on your first mortgage and your home sells for $300,000, the deficiency is $50,000.
 In many states, the mortgage lender can sue you to collect this amount.
 (Learn more about deficiency balances after foreclosure.)